 #1: Extra security

 These shutters are designed to keep out burglars and even animals that may pry at your home to get inside.
-Most come with locking mechanisms so you are not just protecting your windows; you’re also protecting and stopping forced entry to the building.
+Most come with locking mechanisms so you are not just protecting your windows with window roller shutters; you’re also protecting and stopping forced entry to the building.

 The interlocking design makes sure no light seeps through, giving you a way to completely block out the world beyond your windows.
 This is great for a home where you want security and a bit of a break from the prying eyes of neighbours.
 It is also a great advantage for businesses to keep their wares secure and out of sight during off hours.
 Plus, you can continue to live or work securely behind them without watchful eyes wondering what you are doing.